cleaver/miles_dev_coach/README.md

 ## AI Integration

-This application integrates with Google Gemini.
+This application integrates with Google Gemini using the latest Gen AI SDK.
 To enable AI capabilities, you will need to:

 1.  **Obtain an API key from Google AI Studio:**
     - Visit [Google AI Studio](https://aistudio.google.com/app/apikey)